Bharathkasyap/CCNA_Notes_Bharath/OSPF_Part1_Notes.markdown

    - **A**: `router-id 1.1.1.1`.
    - **Explanation**: OSPF uses `router-id` (vs. EIGRP’s `eigrp router-id`).
 Requires `clear ip ospf process`.
 Other options are incorrect or indirect.
    - **Tip**: Memorize “OSPF: router-id, EIGRP: eigrp router-id.”

-**Bonus Question (Boson ExSim)**: Not detailed in transcript, but typically tests OSPF concepts like configuration, terms, or rules.

 **Analogy**: The quiz is like a city planner’s test: know the map rules (areas), traffic signals (configurations), and roles (ABR, ASBR).
 Practice makes you the master planner.